RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 When we discuss decentralisation within IoT, we're often talking about:
-* Advocating for an alternative to all IoT services to be run (and data collected) by a few big companies.
+* Advocating for an alternative to all IoT services being managed by a few big companies.
 * Security, transparency and data ownership.
 * Local networks.